Are Crib Bumpers Safe For Your Baby? | What The Experts Say

 Other than a crib mattress and fitted sheet, the only thing left to put in the crib is your precious baby!

-If you’re wondering how your little one will stay warm, the best option is using a swaddle or sleep sack.
-It’s not considered safe sleep to put your baby to bed with a blanket.
+If you’re wondering how your little one will stay warm, the best option is using a swaddle (for newborns) or sleep sack.
+It’s not considered safe sleep to put your baby to bed with a blanket or a top sheet.

 That’s it!
 That’s all that should go in your baby’s crib.
 As far as the rest of the nursery, feel free to decorate to your heart’s content!